The South Pratt Parkway Bridge replacement project was substantially complete in early May 2019.

-The South Pratt Parkway Bridge was built in 1970 and is approaching the end of its useful life.
-The bridge is too narrow for the traffic volumes that cross it daily, classifying it as “functionally obsolete” per the Colorado Department of Transportation's biannual bridge reports.
+The South Pratt Parkway Bridge was built in the late 1970s and was approaching the end of its useful life.
+The bridge was too narrow for the traffic volumes that crossed it daily, classifying it as “functionally obsolete” per the Colorado Department of Transportation's biannual bridge reports.

-Although the bridge is currently structurally adequate, upgrades such as expansion joint improvements and guard/bridge rail updates are needed.
-This bridge will be widened to safely carry traffic and to provide pedestrian/bike facilities along both sides of this collector roadway and connections to the St. Vrain Greenway trail.
-In addition, the new bridge will be designed to safely pass 100-year flood flows of the St. Vrain Creek, which the existing bridge does not do.
+Although the previous bridge was structurally adequate, upgrades such as expansion joint improvements and guard/bridge rail updates were needed.
+The new bridge has been widened to safely carry traffic and to provide pedestrian/bike facilities along both sides of this collector roadway, as well as connections to the St. Vrain Greenway trail.
+In addition, the new bridge has been designed to safely pass 100-year flood flows of the St. Vrain Creek, which the old bridge did not do.

-This project is a multi-agency partnership between the City of Longmont, the Federal Emergency Management Agency (FEMA) and the Colorado Department of Homeland Security and Emergency Management (CDHSEM).
+This project was a multi-agency partnership between the City of Longmont, the Federal Emergency Management Agency (FEMA) and the Colorado Division of Homeland Security and Emergency Management (DHSEM).

-Funding for this project comes from the City's 3/4-cent Street Fund sales and use tax, as well as from a FEMA pre-disaster mitigation grant.
-Cost for the bridge replacement project is projected to be $5 million.
+Funding for this $6.5 million project came from the City's 3/4-cent Street Fund sales and use tax, as well as from a FEMA pre-disaster mitigation grant.